sissyliberation/nlpclass-fall2013/site/assignments/a1prob.md

 ## Problem 5: XX points

-This problem builds on the work done in [Assingment 0, Problem 6](assignment0programming.html).
+This problem builds on the work done in [Assingment 0, Problem 6](a0programming.html).
 For that problem we read a file containing features and labels and computed both label counts and feature counts.
 In this problem we will write code that computes probability distributions.

-For this task, you will implement two classes
+For this task, you will implement two classes that that will represent a probability distribution and a conditional probability distribution:

 1. `nlp.a1.ProbabilityDistribution` that extends `nlpclass.ProbabilityDistributionToImplement`

 2. `nlp.a1.ConditionalProbabilityDistribution` that extends `nlpclass.ConditionalProbabilityDistributionToImplement`

+This will allow us to interact with the probability distributions is a simple way.

 3. {% highlight scala %}nlp.a1.ProbabilityDistribution{% endhighlight %} that extends {% highlight scala %}nlpclass.ProbabilityDistributionToImplement{% endhighlight %}